zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/index.md

 #### Install your image to the Cr-48's SSD

-In developer mode, your Chrome OS Notebook gives you an option to use a recovery image every time the machine boots.
+In developer mode, your ChromeOS Notebook gives you an option to use a recovery image every time the machine boots.
 To install your recovery image, do the
 following:

-1. Turn your Chrome OS Notebook off.
+1. Turn your ChromeOS Notebook off.
 2. Turn it back on.
 3. During the boot warning, press space to enter recovery mode.
 4. Wait until prompted to put your USB disk in.